 Standalone games create voter memory.
 A Mahomes comeback, Allen snow-game showcase, Lamar primetime explosion, or Hurts rushing performance can reshape the conversation.
 But those moments must be supported by season-long efficiency.

-When the 2026 schedule is released on Thursday, May 14 at 8 p.m.
-ET per NFL.com, note primetime and holiday spots.
+With the 2026 schedule out since mid-May, note primetime and holiday spots.
 Then compare the visibility boost with primetime market behavior.

 Avoid stacking without intent